FullstackAcademy/eslint-config-fullstack/README.md

 ### Local

-A specific project can extend this definition by including `eslint-config-fullstack` as a saved dependency, and a local `.eslintrc.json` which `{ "extends": "fullstack" }`.
+A specific project can extend this definition by including `eslint eslint-config-fullstack eslint-plugin-react` as saved dev-dependencies, and a local `.eslintrc.json` which `{ "extends": "fullstack" }`.

 ## Extending